 A violation of this code section is a misdemeanor offense.
 The crime is punishable by:

-- custody in county jail (as opposed to state prison) for up to six months, and/or
+- custody in county jail (as opposed to state prison) for up to six months, and

 - a maximum fine of one thousand dollars.4

-Under California criminal procedure laws, a judge can award a defendant with misdemeanor (or summary) probation in lieu of jail time.
+Under California criminal procedure laws, a judge can award you with misdemeanor (or summary) probation in place of jail time.

 4. Are there related offenses?